ControlledChaos/post-and-page-builder/readme.txt

 For more information, see changelog.txt.

+= 1.6.1 In Progress =

+Release Date: December 12th, 2017

+* Bug Fix: Remove old plugin name (boldgrid-editor) from BG themes recommendations.

 = 1.6 =

-Release Date: November 14h, 2017
+Release Date: November 14th, 2017

 * New Feature: Advanced controls and Custom Design UI updates.
 * New Feature: Added new Post Type - Block.